Chapter 2: Color Theory

 Introduction

-It is fascinating to realize that after fifteen years in the industry I know so little about color.
-This chapter has been the most difficult to write since I am not a color artist.
+It is fascinating to realize that after twenty years in the industry I know so little about color.
 But hopefully I can still share a bit of knowledge with you.

-When you work in lighting, you obviously know some tricks : like orange and blue go well together.
+When you work in lighting, you obviously know some tricks: like orange and blue go well together.
 This scheme (a combination of colors), called “orange and teal“, is probably the most used in Hollywood.
-Why that ?
-I guess that is because it is the most used (and less risky) of all.
+Probably because it is the less risky of all.

-Since we have an Art Department doing Color Keys for us, it is easy for a (lazy) lighting artist to only scratch the surface when it comes to color : just match the reference !
+Since we have an Art Department doing Color Keys for us, it is easy for a lighting artist to only scratch the surface when it comes to color: just match the reference !

 A color key is a concept painting, generally done in Photoshop by the Art Department.